Kevin Spencer (TV series): Plot and characters

+Mrs Kilbourn was Kevin’s teacher in season one.
+She was neglectful to her job and participated in strikes, she also often let students skip school and assumed Kevin’s actions to be on purpose rather than due to mental illness, compared to most adults in the show she does not have a addiction to sex or drugs, Percy has a severe dislike of going to her parent interviews due to the fact she asks him about Kevin's home life and tries to pry into it in front of many others one time Kevin got Percy to go telling him that the school was hosting a blood donation that will give him lots of money if he donates.
+She may have killed off in Public Offender when a carnival ride Kevin broke to make money fly out of pockets would fly into a swamp presumably killing her.
+Her employer and Principal of Kevin’s school is Principal Bigas often comically mispronounced as ‘Bigass’.

-In the final episode, it is revealed that the entire series is actually just a mental delusion created by Allen himself, and he has been seeking therapy to regain his sanity.
+In the final episode, it is revealed that the entire series is actually just a delusion created by Allen himself.
+Further, Allen has been seeking therapy to become sane again.

 Streaming

 Ocnus Productions (creators of Kevin Spencer) sold the rights to the shows around May/June 2011 to Netflix.
 The seasons were therefore removed from Expressmedia.ca where Manufacture-On-Demand DVDs had been available for sale for several years.
 All 8 seasons were made available in the US on Netflix's streaming service July 15, 2011.
 However, as of December 2011, the show failed to appear on Netflix's Canadian version of the streaming service.
 On July 17, 2012, Netflix stopped featuring it altogether.
 Seasons 1-2 were later added on to Hulu the same year.
-All 8 seasons of the show are currently available on Amazon Prime Video, Plex, Tubi, and YouTube.
+All 8 seasons of the show are currently available on The Roku Channel, Plex, Tubi, and YouTube.